quentin452/Minecraft-Clone/README.md

 - Make Hurt effect when player get fall damange
 - Make fly mod have infinite block
 - Make sure that block pos and break reach is higher in creative mod
+- Make sure to change all minecraft sounds/textures from minecraft to uncopyrighted things

 ## Controls